-I confirm that no instances of material irregularity, impropriety or funding non-compliance have been discovered to date.
+I confirm that with the exception of the items above in relation to irregularity of compliance with the Academy Trust Handbook, there have been no other instances of material irregularity, impropriety or funding noncompliance have been discovered to date.
 If any instances are identified after the date of this statement, these will be notified to the Board of Trustees and ESFA.

-Mr O Burwood Accounting Officer Date: 9 December 2022
+Mr O Burwood Accounting Officer Date: 27 December 2023

-STATEMENT OF TRUSTEES' RESPONSIBILITIES FOR THE YEAR ENDED 31 AUGUST 2022
+STATEMENT OF TRUSTEES' RESPONSIBILITIES FOR THE YEAR ENDED 31 AUGUST 2023